Roberto Carlos: Anzhi Makhachkala

 Roberto Carlos had a brief spell as interim manager at Anzhi Makhachkala in early 2012.
 He later criticised the club upon resigning alongside manager Guus Hiddink.

 Sivasspor

 Roberto Carlos was appointed manager of Turkish Süper Lig team Sivasspor in June 2013.
 On 21 December 2014, he left the club following a defeat to İstanbul BB.

 Akhisarspor

-On 2 January 2015, Carlos was appointed as manager of Akhisarspor.
+On 2 January 2015, Roberto Carlos was appointed as manager of Akhisarspor.

 Delhi Dynamos

 After finishing his season in Turkey, Roberto Carlos signed for Al-Arabi of the Qatari Stars League, but due to talks breaking down, he did not join the Qatari club.
 Then, on 5 July 2015, it was announced that he had signed to be the head coach of the Delhi Dynamos of the Indian Super League for the 2015 season.

 At the end of the season, it was announced that he would not return to Delhi Dynamos in 2016.

 Doping accusations

-In 2017, a report of investigative journalists of German broadcasting station ARD revealed doping practices in Brazil, including physician Júlio César Alves who claims to have treated Carlos for many years.
-Carlos denies the allegations.
+In 2017, a report of investigative journalists of German broadcasting station ARD revealed doping practices in Brazil, including physician Júlio César Alves who claims to have treated Roberto Carlos for many years.
+He denied the allegations.